PLC-lang/rusty/book/src/using_rusty.md

 Note that you can only specify at most one output format.
 In the case that no output format switch has been specified, the compiler will select `--static` by default.

-Similarily, if you do not specify an output filename via the `-o` or `--output` options, the output filename will consist of the first input filename, but with an appropriate file extension depending on the output file format.
+Similarly, if you do not specify an output filename via the `-o` or `--output` options, the output filename will consist of the first input filename, but with an appropriate file extension depending on the output file format.
 A minimal invocation looks like this: